jolliebees/mochachai/README.md

 🌺 In the past years, I've learned Phyton, R, and SQL for Relational Database.

-🌺 And currently, I'm  learning different type of programming language such as: HTML, CSS, and Javascript for Front-end Development;
+🌺 Currently, I'm  learning different type of programming language such as: HTML, CSS, and Javascript for Front-end Development;
    and C++ (part of school degree requirement); and C# , why not 😉.

 🌿 In free time, I loves to hike in the nature with my husband and my dog.